NovaPhoenix/Freebrew/README.md

 # Freebrew
-A Horribly fake program, pretty good to watch
+A Horribly fake program, pretty good to watch.
 Pirates finally get what they deserve!